visit/citybreak-online-doc/_includes/template.md

 (calls to _trackPageview, _trackEvent etc) are allowed in the template page.
 This would cause double page views.

 * **Must Contain a div element with id attribute set to ``cb_init_bookingengine``** This will be the placeholder where the Citybreak online booking engine will be injected.
+Make sure this div element can use full page width.

 * **All meta tags except 'viewport' will be removed**